Battle of Balikpapan (1945): Opposing forces

 Due to the Allied interdiction of sea lanes of communication throughout the Pacific, Japanese troops on Borneo had found themselves increasingly isolated and by the end of 1944 supply shipments essentially ended.
 Food and supplies dwindled and units were forced to commence subsistence operations as the majority of troops began to suffer from malnutrition.
-Sanitation was also poor and due to limited medical supplies many Japanese troops became non battle casualties.
+Sanitation was also poor and due to limited medical supplies many Japanese troops became non-battle casualties.
 Nevertheless, the area was well supported with artillery, consisting of 18 Japanese coastal guns, concentrated around the ridges overlooking Balikpapan, along with 26 heavy guns and 78 medium and light anti-aircraft guns.
 These were orientated to defend the airfield, port and Balikpapan town itself.
 The defences in the area included a 12–14 ft wide anti-tank ditch along the coast between Stalkoedo and Sepinggang, augmented by another around Klandasan.
-The beaches were dotted with Dutch-built concrete pillboxes while the Japanese had dug complex trench system on the ridges overlooking the town.
+The beaches were dotted with Dutch-built concrete pillboxes while the Japanese had dug a complex trench system on the ridges overlooking the town.
 The seaward approach to Klandasan was defended by an underwater obstacle consisting of poles and barbed wire, which ran between Klandasan and Manggar.
 This was augmented by a large number of naval mines around the coast.

 The operation was designated "Operation Oboe Two" by the Allies, who assigned 33,000 personnel.
 The main ground forces, amounting to 21,000 personnel, were drawn from Major General Edward Milford's 7th Division, a veteran Second Australian Imperial Force formation consisting of three infantry brigades – the 18th, 21st and 25th – along with supporting artillery, armour, engineer and logistics support units.
 The 7th Division had seen action earlier in the war in the Middle East and in New Guinea, but had been resting on the Atherton Tablelands in Queensland when they were assigned to the operation.
 The division's formation and unit-level command teams were all very experienced, but due to the high turn over of personnel that had occurred in the Australian Army in 1943–1944, many of its more junior personnel had not been in action before.
 Tank support was provided by the 1st Armoured Regiment, equipped with Matilda tanks.
 Naval support was drawn from the US 7th Fleet under Admiral Thomas Kinkaid, while air support came from the Australian First Tactical Air Force, and the US Thirteenth Air Force.
 Three US Navy escort carriers were also assigned to provide fighter support as the airstrip at Tarakan had not been made operational in time, and weather conditions hampered the provision of fighter support from the Philippines.
-A small number of Dutch KNIL troops, were also assigned to the operation, amounting to a company from the 1st NEI Battalion.
+A small number of Dutch KNIL troops, were also assigned to the operation, amounting to a company from the 1st Infantry Battalion (KNIL).